Pre-Operative Instructions (for IV & General Anesthesia)

 Have futher questions?

 Call our Ft.
-Lauderdale office at Dr. Todd Sawisch & Associates: Fort Lauderdale Office Phone Number (954) 772-2000 or call our Tamarac office at Dr. Todd Sawisch & Associates: Tamarac Office Phone Number (954) 721-7990 with any questions you have.
-You can also fill out our online appointment form.
+Lauderdale office at Dr. Todd Sawisch & Associates: Fort Lauderdale Office Phone Number (954) 772-2000 or call our Tamarac office at Dr. Todd Sawisch & Associates: Tamarac Office Phone Number (954) 721-7990 with any questions you have or you can book online.

 Day of Surgery